 Section 501(c)(3) of the Internal Revenue Code allows for tax exemption for organizations organized and operated to foster national or international amateur sports competition so long as no part of the net earnings inure to the benefit of any private shareholder or individual.
 In cases of athletic or other types of parent run and organized booster clubs, it is the last part of this provision that can prove problematic.

 Avoiding Private Inurement.
 A parent run booster club must be organized so that it benefits the entire class of athletes or participants and does not benefit certain individuals over others.
-One way to ensure that this private benefit does not occur is to distribute the money raised from fundraising events equally among participants.
-Additionally, a booster club must take care to ensure that money is not given directly to a participant and/or his parents, but rather used to offset the cost of his participation in the program.
+One way to ensure that this private benefit does not occur is to use the money raised from fundraising events in a manner that benefits the club as a whole.

 Cooperative Fundraising.
 Booster clubs must take care to avoid adopting the “work and pay or don’t play” method of funding their activities.
 In this method, there is some sort of point system used where participants are given credits for the amount of time they or their parents spend fundraising; the more fundraising activities you participate in, the more funding you will receive.
 The IRS views this method as private benefit and will not grant tax-exempt status to organizations that use it.
 However, there are certain cases where cooperative fundraising will not preclude a booster club receiving tax-exempt status.
 Where cooperative fundraising is allowed, it must only account for a small amount of the organization’s activities.
 Additionally, funds may not be given directly to participants, but rather must be applied directly towards the cost of participation.
 If the participant decides not to participate in the activity for which funds are raised, the funds must revert to a general fund for the use of all participants.